-Requirements under the FSMA
+Requirements under the FSM Act

 The FMC Act requires licensed market operators to ensure markets are fair, orderly and transparent.
 They must also have arrangements to deal with disclosure, conflicts of interest, conduct monitoring, enforcement, and resourcing.
-The UK recognition requirements contain equivalent obligations.
+The UK recognition requirements under the Financial Services and Markets Act contain equivalent obligations.

-For example, under paragraph 4(2)(ea) of the UK recognition requirements, RIEs must ensure that appropriate arrangements are made to:
+For example, under paragraph 4(2)(ea) of the UK recognition requirements, a RIE must ensure that appropriate arrangements are made to: